-Oarai Isosaki-Jinja Shrine stands on the rugged coastline facing the Pacific Ocean while waves crash about its base.
-The name of this gate is Kamiiso-no-Tori, which means "gate at the beach of the gods," and it's part of the Oarai Isosaki-Jinja Shrine.
+One of the torii gates of Oarai Isosaki-jinja stands on the rugged coastline facing the Pacific Ocean while waves crash about its base.
+The name of this gate is Kamiiso-no-Torii, and represents the place where the gods landed.

-Oarai Isosaki-Jinja Shrine is 2.5 kilometers from Oarai Station and accessible by taxi or bus for Nakaminato Station.
+Oarai Isosaki-jinja is two and a half kilometers from Oarai Station and accessible by taxi or bus.

 Take the JR Joban Line from Ueno Station to Mito Station.
 From there, take the Oarai-Kashima Line to Oarai Station.

-Oarai Isosaki-Jinja Shrine is rumored to have been built in 856 AD originally.
-The main building was destroyed during fighting in the 16th century but rebuilt the next century.
+Oarai Isosaki-jinja is rumored to have been built in 856 A.D.
+The main building was destroyed during fighting in the 16th century but rebuilt in the next century.
 The shrine has three torii gates.
 Each gate presents a different view and environment.

 Kamiiso-no-Torii is the most impressive.
-It faces the east and offers an absolutely amazing sunrise.
+It faces east and provides a prime spot to watch the sunrise.
 As the sun appears on the eastern horizon, its rays bathe the gate in red.
-The gate is also a site to see at night bathed in moonlight.
+The gate is also stunning at night when bathed in moonlight.

-The shrine commemorates Omunamuchi-no-Mikoto and Sukunabikona-no-Mikoto, two deities that are said to have created the country of Japan.
-They were said to have descended to the earth from the ocean's eastern sky.
+The shrine commemorates Onamuchi-no-Mikoto and Sukunahikona-no-Mikoto, two deities said to have created the country of Japan.